This privacy notice tells you who we are and what to expect when Butterfly Children’s Hospices collects personal information from you.

 If you apply to work or volunteer with Butterfly Children’s Hospices, we will collect data about you, both personal data (such as your name and contact details) and also sensitive personal data (such as information in your CV).
-Applicants will be provided with information about how their details will be processed at the point of applying for a role.
+Applicants will be provided with a detailed privacy notice about how their data will be processed, when applying for a role.
 This can also be requested at any time.

 We will use the information you give us to contact you about your request, process your application and to monitor recruitment statistics.
-Where we want to disclose information to a third party, for example where we want to take up a reference or obtain a ‘disclosure’ from the Disclosure and Barring Service, we will not do so without informing you beforehand.
+Where we want to disclose information to a third party, for example where we want to take up a reference or obtain a ‘disclosure’ from the Disclosure and Barring Service, we will not do so without your consent.

 Using your information for marketing